Pergor/ADV_MissionTemplate/ADV_MissionTemplate.Altis/readmes/ADV_MissionTemplate-ReadMe.txt

 This code will exchange the players saved loadout if any changes have been made to it's gear (in mission\initPlayerLocal_custom.sqf only!)

+[OBJECT] call ADV_fnc_rollDice;

+Adds action to an object (not player) that allows dice rolls.
+The rolled value will be displayed and a diary entry created that logs the dice rolls.
+(Execution on CLIENT only!)

 /////////////////////
 Addaction functions: